 Verse 17 - "But now it is no longer I who do it, but sin that dwells in me."
 This is not Paul trying to say that he does not assume responsibility for his own sins or the sinfulness of his heart.
 He is saying that it is not at all his intention as a New Creature to sin.
 It is not longer he (the New Man) who is doing these things in his heart.
 No, it is his flesh.
 It is the corrupt remnants of the Old Man which are putting forth these motions.
 It is not necessary to fight about whether there are two natures in the life of the believer.
 There is only one person in Christ and the I that I once was, no longer lives, but it is Christ who now lives in me, and the life which I now live in the flesh, I live by faith in the Son of God who loved me and gave Himself for me."
 One person, but two laws or different principles of nature exist in the believer; the corrupt Old Man, and the righteous New Man.
 They are extremely opposite.
 Listen to Galatians 5: 16 - "I say then: Walk in the Spirit, and you shall not fulfill the lust of the flesh."
 "For the flesh lusts against the Spirit, and the Spirit against the flesh; and these are contrary to one another, so that you do not do the things that you wish."
 "But if you are led by the Spirit, you are not under the law."
 Listen also to 1 John 3: 9 - "Whoever has been born of God does not sin, for His seed remains in him and he cannot sin, because he has been born of God."
 And 1 Peter 1: 23 - "Having been born again, not of corruptible seed but incorruptible, through the word of God which lives and abides forever."
 Although we must acknowledge that the believer sins, we must attribute these sins to the corruption of his nature which is related to the flesh, the carnal self, the Old Man, and not to the New life which comes from Christ and His Spirit.
 It says in Ephesians 4: 24 that the New Man was "created according to God in true righteousness and holiness."

-In regeneration and definitive sanctification there is a one time "putting off of the Old Man" and a "putting on of the New Man" as is stated in Colossians 3: 9 - "Do not lie to one another, since you have put off the Old Man wit his deeds, and have put on the new man who is renewed in knowledge according to the image of Him who created him."
-But in Ephesians 4, verse 22 it is what we do in an on-going sense. something this is related to It is our sanctification to be putting off the Old Man, and it is on-going.
+In regeneration and definitive sanctification there is a one time "putting off of the Old Man" and a "putting on of the New Man" as is stated in Colossians 3: 9 - "Do not lie to one another, since you have put off the Old Man with his deeds, and have put on the new man who is renewed in knowledge according to the image of Him who created him."
+But in Ephesians 4, verse 22 it is something this is related to what we do in an on-going sense.
+"That you put off, concerning your former conduct, the Old man which grows corrupt according to the deceitful lusts, and be renewed in the spirit of your mind, and that you put on the new man which was created according to God in true righteousness and holiness."
+(This is your present and on-going duty) It is our sanctification to be putting off the Old Man, and it is on-going.
 What has begun in initial or definitive sanctification is continued in progressive sanctification.